ToMattBan/PC_but_console/README.md

 - Press *F4* to open the settings menu.
 - Access the `General` settings and configure them as follows:
     ![0](/Images/0.png)
-- On `Metadata`, configure it as follows:
+- On `Metadata`, click on the select and let it like this:
     ![1](/Images/1.png)
+- Then click `Select All` button and finnaly `Apply to All`
 - On `Auto Close Clients`, select all clients and set a time limit that you believe is appropriate (I recommend 240 seconds).
 </details>